pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

 In principle, there's nothing special about indexing when it comes to defensive copying.
-_Any_ method that returns a new series/dataframe without altering existing data (rename, set_index, possibly assign, dropping columns, etc.) currently returns a copy by default and is a candidate for returning a view:
+_Any_ method that returns a new series/dataframe without altering existing data (rename, set_index, assign, dropping columns, etc.) currently returns a copy by default and is a candidate for returning a view:

 ```python
 >>> df2 = df.rename(columns=str.lower)